MobileNativeFoundation/rules_xcodeproj/docs/bazel.md

 **RETURNS**

-A `struct` containing fields for the provided arguments.
+A `dict` containing fields for the provided arguments.

 # Custom Xcode schemes